Tanvir000Tonoy/2025/March2025.md

 Before doing that I need to be fully aware the time complexity and other things.
 Make sure you researched about those topic and then began learn
 2. JIRA
 3. Flip Flops

+28.03.2025
+I know ruby but not yet complete with gosu.
+I know how to use jira but not yet used it as a daily driver.
+Doing flip flops now.
+This morning will be the assessment day so I'm in hurry
 ```